Research Centres, Hubs and Networks

 Two key university-wide networks draw leadership from the School: the Glasgow Refugee, Asylum and Migration Network (GRAMNet) and Sustainable Futures in Africa.
 The School also hosts four externally facing networks: the European Centre of PASCAL Observatory on Place Management, Social Capital and Learning Regions, Policy Scotland, the St Andrew’s Foundation for Catholic Teacher Education and the Educational Assessment Networks - University of Glasgow Educational Assessment Network (UGEAN) and International Educational Assessment Network (IEAN).
 It also hosts the UNESCO Chair Refugee Integration through Languages and the Arts.

 The Centre for Computing Science Education (CCSE) brings together academics, researchers and students across the University, particularly the Schools of Computing Science, Education, Psychology and Business, as well as those outside, including industry, the Scottish Qualifications Authority, and Education Scotland.
-Professor Vic Lally and Mr Peter Donaldson are the leads for the centre from the School of Education.
+Mr Peter Donaldson is the lead for the centre from the School of Education.

 CCSE seeks to bring focus to the development of Computing Science as a mainstream school and university subject, with a coherent progression all the way from early years education through to graduate level and beyond.
 The Centre has three principal aims:

 - to lead high-quality research in CS education, making use of the nationwide network of teachers connected with the Centre to trial and evaluate novel teaching approaches;

 - to be the primary disseminator of CS education best practice and research results for student and practising teachers at all levels, as well as amongst university and further education CS lecturers;